tudorprodan/pyfinder.vim/README.md

 2. as a relative path to the project root (current directory)
 3. as an absolute path to any of the virtualenv packages (if `$VIRTUAL_ENV` is set, by the activate script)
 4. as an absolute path to any system module

+## Implementation

+This plugin DOES NOT run any of the python modules it searches for.

+Instead it searches by hand in the python paths.

+It doesn't use `imp`, `pkgutil`, or anything else, as all of them import either the target module or their parents when fetching paths.

 ## Limitations